Gates Are Not What You Need in RNNs: Experiments

-The goal for IMDB sentiment analysis dataset \citep{maas2011learning} is to predict the sentiment of the text as either positive or negative.
+The goal for the IMDB sentiment analysis dataset \cite{maas2011learning} is to predict the sentiment of the text as either positive or negative.
 This dataset is of interest because it is quite different from the previous ones.
 The performance of the network is measured as the accuracy of the predictions.
-The challenging part of the dataset is to learn the hidden state in a way that can understand even complicated structures, for example, double negatives, etc. The dataset consists of 25 thousand training sequences and 25 thousand testing sequences.
-We take 5 thousand sequences from the end of the training set as a validation set.
-We trim the sequences to length 500 and use a vocabulary of size 10 thousand created from the most frequently occurring words (there are approximately 25 thousand different words in total) to be able to fit the sequences into our GPU memory.
+The challenging part of the dataset is to learn the hidden state in a way that can understand even complicated structures, for example, double negatives, etc.

 A frequently used dataset for evaluating recurrent networks is MNIST image classification.
-RNNs are not well suited for image classification; therefore, it puts every aspect of the network at stress.
+RNNs are not well suited for image classification; therefore, it puts every aspect of the network under stress.
 The aim here is to predict the number that each picture represents by processing a sequence that consists of all the pixels in the picture.
-Specifically, we use Sequential MNIST in which we take the image by pixel rows and get a single sequence and Permuted MNIST in which the pixels of each row are randomly permuted according to some fixed permutation, which makes the task harder.
-Each $28 \times 28$ image is transformed into a sequence of 784 elements.
-The dataset consists of 60 thousand training images and of 10 thousand testing images.
-We reserve 10 thousand images from the training data for validation.